Curvature-adapted submanifolds of semi-Riemannian groups: Introduction and main result

-\begin{remark} For all $j \in\{1,\dotsc,m\}$, we have $\lambda_{j} = -\mathrm{sec}(e_{j},\eta) \leq 0$; see section \ref{PRE}. \end{remark}
+\begin{remark} For all $j =1,\dotsc,m$, we have $\lambda_{j} = -\mathrm{sec}(e_{j},\eta) \leq 0$; see section~\ref{PRE}. \end{remark}

+Roughly speaking, Theorem~\ref{TH1}\ref{item2} expresses the condition that the left-invariant extension of each eigenspace of $K$ is ``orthogonal to first order" to $N$ (at $p$) along all other eigenspaces; in other words, along any curve that starts at $p$ and is tangent to a different eigenspace.

-Clearly, when $M$ is a hypersurface, the condition on the normal bundle is automatically fulfilled.
-Specializing the theorem to that case, we obtain the result below. \begin{corollary} If $\dim G=m+1$ and $K$ is diagonalizable, then the following are equivalent: \begin{enumerate}[font=\upshape, label=(\roman*)] \item The operators $A$ and $K$ commute. \item The left-invariant extension of each eigenspace of $K$ is tangent to $M$ along all the others. \end{enumerate} \end{corollary}
+In particular, in the case of hypersurfaces, the condition on the normal space is automatically satisfied.
+Specializing the theorem to that case, we obtain the result below. \begin{corollary} If $M$ is a hypersurface and $K$ is diagonalizable, then the following statements are equivalent: \begin{enumerate}[font=\upshape, label=(\roman*)] \item $A$ and $K$ commute. \item The left-invariant extension of each eigenspace of $K$ has first-order tangency with $M$ along all other eigenspaces. \end{enumerate} \end{corollary}

-The main significance of Theorem \ref{TH1} lies in the fact that it permits to understand curvature adaptedness to $G$ geometrically, in terms of left translations.
+The main significance of Theorem~\ref{TH1} lies in the fact that it permits to understand curvature adaptedness to $G$ geometrically, in terms of left translations.
 More precisely, it reveals that, in order for a generic submanifold (with closed normal bundle) to be curvature adapted, its tangent bundle needs to behave reasonably well under left translations.
 Note that the tangent bundle of a Lie subgroup is fully left-invariant; conversely, if $M$ is a closed, connected submanifold that contains the identity and has left-invariant tangent bundle, then it is a Lie subgroup.

-The basic fact that allows us to prove Theorem \ref{TH1} is that the shape operator of $M\subset H$ with respect to $\eta$, being $H$ any Lie group with a left-invariant semi-Riemannian metric, decomposes as the sum of two terms \cite{ripoll1991}: an \emph{invariant shape operator}, which depends only on $\eta$, $T_{p}M$ and $H$; plus a second term, here denoted by $\mathcal{W}$, which is closely related to the Gauss map of $M$; see section \ref{ISOP} for details.
-In particular, if the metric is bi-invariant and the normal bundle is closed, then the invariant shape operator commutes with $K$ (Proposition \ref{PROP9}), and so, by linearity, commutativity of $A$ and $K$ reduces to that of $\mathcal{W}$ and $K$.
+The basic fact that allows us to prove Theorem~\ref{TH1} is that the shape operator of $M\subset H$ with respect to $\eta$, being $H$ any Lie group with a left-invariant semi-Riemannian metric, decomposes as the sum of two terms~\cite{ripoll1991}: an \emph{invariant shape operator}, which depends only on $\eta$, $T_{p}M$ and $H$; plus a second term, here denoted by $\mathcal{W}$, that is closely related to the Gauss map of $M$; see section~\ref{ISOP} for details.
+In particular, if the metric is bi-invariant and the normal bundle is closed, then the invariant shape operator commutes with $K$ (Proposition~\ref{PROP9}), and so, by linearity, commutativity of $A$ and $K$ reduces to that of $\mathcal{W}$ and $K$.